5/1/2025

 Max Gumport

-Great, and then on the US consumer and snacking pressure in particular.
-So the prepared remarks had comments about the softening consumer sentiment and value seeking behaviors you're seeing.
-And it sounds like that's really what you would attribute the weakness in snacking that we're currently seeing.
+Great.
+And then on the U.S. consumer and snacking pressure in particular, so the prepared remarks had comments about the softening consumer sentiment and value-seeking behaviors you're seeing, and it sounds like that's really what you would attribute the weakness in snacking that we're currently seeing.
 But I'm wondering if you're also seeing any impact from changing consumer preferences and healthier eating.
 I think those are the types of dynamics that have helped inform some of your recent M&A actions.
-I'd be curious to get more color on what you're seeing on that front, thanks very much.
+I'd be curious to get more color on what you're seeing on that front.
+Thanks very much.

 speaker